Upcoming Fake News Workshops

 Fake news is not news you disagree with.

 "Fake news" is "fabricated information that mimics news media content in form but not in organizational process or intent.
 Fake-news outlets, in turn, lack the news media's editorial norms and processes for ensuring the accuracy and credibility of information.
 Fake news overlaps with other information disorders, such as misinformation (false or misleading information) and disinformation (false information that is purposely spread to deceive people)."
 [David M. J. Lazer, et al., "The Science of Fake News," Science 09 Mar 2018: Vol. 359, Issue 6380, pp. 1094-1096.].

-Learn to recognize fake news sites.
-Be curious and actively investigate news stories.
+- Learn to recognize fake news disinformation.
+Be curious and actively investigate what you read and hear.

-Use care before sharing news content with others on social media.
-Pause and reflect on news sources that arouse strong emotions, positive or negative.
+- Use care before sharing news content with others on social media.
+Pause and reflect on news and information that arouses strong emotions, positive or negative.

-If you wish to use or adapt any or all of the content of this Guide go to https://olinuris.library.cornell.edu/services/research/guides/use to review our use permission and our Creative Commons license.
+If you wish to use or adapt any or all of the content of this Guide, go to our Research Guides Use Conditions page to review our use permissions and our Creative Commons license.

 For more information, contact Michael Engle, moe1 at cornell.edu.